m-wieteska/NetworkAnalysis/README.md

 # NetworkAnalysis
 # Project Description: use network analysis capabilities in R to understand/ discover how originally defined group of subject matter experts (SMEs) is performing.
-For that purpose gathered were two datasets: 1st) 1 month before the group was set up, 2nd) 4 months from the set up date.
+For that purpose gathered were two datasets: 1st) 1 month after the group was set up, 2nd) 4 months from the set up date.
 Data represents emails echange streams within SME groups and between indivuduals external to the SMEs group.
 Data visualization (network) waas used to present changes that happened to the originally defined group.

 # Data use: there will be two data sets to compare